What’s better than a chocolate cake? A chocolate cake that takes only mere minutes to throw together and have I got the recipe for you?!

 This couldn’t be simpler.
 No fussing with coating the entire sides of the cake and trying to get it perfectly smooth.

-Just spread half the buttercream on top of the first layer and sit the second layer on top.
+- Just spread half the buttercream on top of the first layer and sit the second layer on top.
 Now spread the remaining buttercream over that.

-The last step is to spread the remaining ganache over the top letting some drip down the sides.
+- The last step is to spread the remaining ganache over the top letting some drip down the sides.
 I like to use a squeeze bottle to add drips the whole way around the cake first, then pour the rest of the ganache into the middle and spread it out.

-Can chocolate cake be frozen
+Can chocolate cake be frozen?

 Absolutely.
 This chocolate cake freezes well.
-I find it best to freeze it in pre-cut slices.
+I find it best freezing it in pre-cut slices.
 The best way to freeze this cake – and any baked goods – is to first cut the cake into slices and place it in the freezer on the cake plate until firm.
 Now, individually wrap the slices and place them into an airtight container.

 What are you waiting for?
 If you like a moist chocolate cake, a simple chocolate cake and a chocolate cake thats overflowing with flavour, you will love this.
 Get baking 🙂